History

 Each ELB was an autonomous entity with a Music Service that provided instrumental tuition for children and young people.
 Following a selection process, pupils were taught in small groups or on a one-to-one basis by a team of locally based instrumental tutors.
 Those that reached an appropriate level of skill were invited to join the particular Music Service’s performance ensembles.
 Activity was co-ordinated by a Senior Tutor/Manager, reporting to a Head of Service.
 Within this broad framework, however, practices and structures differed from board to board.

-The Music Service has undertaken a review which, at the time of writing, is awaiting internal approval delayed by the Covid-19 crisis.
+The Education Authority Music Service has undertaken a transformation process.
 This is the first step in the remodelling of the Music Service.
-The aim is to:
+Rebranded as EA Music in 2025, the aim is to:

 • continue to provide excellence in terms of teaching and learning